canonical/oci-factory/README.md

 ### As a **Maintainer** ⛏ 🪨

+There are two ways to use the OCI Factory to build the images.

+#### 1. With Pull Requests

-Maintainers shall use Pull Requests (PRs) as an interface for asking the OCI Factory to build their images.
+Maintainers can use Pull Requests (PRs) as an interface for asking the OCI Factory to build their images.
 Here's what you should do and know before you make your first PR as a Maintainer: